dhirlea/Portfolio-Optimizer/README.md

-# Portfolio-Optimiser
+# Portfolio-Optimizer
-Portfolio optimisation project using web scraper on yahoo finance
+Portfolio optimization project using web scraper on yahoo finance